Tallinn in 1 Day

 Alexander Nevsky Orthodox Cathedral

-We arrive at Aleksander Nevsky Cathedral, an iconic symbol of Tallinn.
-This magnificent Russian Orthodox cathedral, built in 1900, is a masterpiece of architecture, featuring intricate onion domes, rich mosaics, and an ornate interior.
-You may visit the cathedral, but not take photographs.
+Aleksander Nevsky Cathedral is an iconic symbol of Tallinn.
+This magnificent Russian Orthodox cathedral, built in 1900, is a masterpiece of architecture, featuring intricate onion domes and an ornate interior.
+Somewhat ironically, the cathedral fell into disrepair during Russian occupation and was subsequently meticulously restored following independence.

 Alexander Nevsky Orthodox Cathedral